RuterNo/adt-doc/docs/rclone-setup.md

 `rclone` version must be upgraded to latest version within a year after the release of a new version.
 This is to ensure that the latest features and bug fixes are available to users.

 ## Configuration of `rclone`

-To configure `rclone`, you need to create a configuration file that specifies the HTTP server and the headers required for authentication.
-This configuration file is used to connect to the Ruter DPI service.

 ### Create Rclone configuration file

 Create a new configuration file at the location: `/opt/rclone/rclone.conf`.
 If the directory does not exist, you can create it using the command: